Hunting Wachusett Reservoir Watershed Lands

 - Click here to view an interactive map of the Reservoir Zone Hunting Area.

 This map is for the hunters that won the Reservoir Zone deer hunt lottery (if a lottery was drawn).

 Note: Location information on this map is for reference purposes only.
 This map is not meant to be used to determine accurate location with regards to boundaries or other features.
 Please obey signage and respect our neighbors.
 Hunters should be aware that these maps are updated as needed and setbacks, boundaries and available features may change.

-The forests in the Wachusett Reservoir watershed ensure the reliable protection of the drinking water supply for 3 million people.
+The forests in the Wachusett Reservoir watershed ensure the reliable protection of the drinking water supply for over 3 million people.
 DCR's Division of Water Supply Protection (DWSP) strives to maintain an actively growing, diverse, multi-age forest in order to regulate stream flow, maintain water quality, and prevent erosion.

 Deer hunting was prohibited on Wachusett Reservoir watershed lands since its construction at the beginning of the 20th century.
 DCR's land ownership at Wachusett Reservoir for most of the 1900s was just the property around the reservoir itself.
 Significant acreage, often collections of small parcels scattered around the watershed, have been acquired since 1985 to the preserved the source drinking water for 3 million people.
 A successful pilot hunting program began in 1996 on DWSP lands west of Interstate 190, although nearly 7,000 acres east of the highway remained closed to hunting.

 DCR Foresters have identified significant impacts on forest regeneration in the un-hunted lands closer to reservoir itself.
 Deer densities above a certain threshold have an impact on tree regeneration and growth.
 DWSP staff estimated deer populations, documented forest regeneration impacts, and concluded that additional deer hunting is necessary to maintain the Wachusett Reservoir watershed forest.